Preparing the arrival of international employees

 The process

-If the employee will be living in Sweden for less than six months, or their period of employment will be less than six months, the department will need to apply for the coordination number using the special income tax for foreign residents (SINK) application.
+If the employee will be living/working in Sweden for less than six months, the employee could be entitled to special income tax for foreign residents.
+The department will need to apply for the special income tax for foreign residents (SINK), the department also needs to request the allocation of a coordination number.
+Find more information on Skatteverkets website.

 International bank account